ComplianceAsCode/content/docs/manual/developer/01_introduction.md

 In order to keep the project scalable, we divide the project into separate areas, and assign groups of users that can be granted commit access with the intention to develop content in respective areas.
 Those areas are going to be segmented by

-- Products (RHEL, Ubuntu, …) - make it easy to develop content of a product that doesn’t influence the other content or the build system.
+- Products (RHEL, Ubuntu, …) - make it easy to develop content of a product that doesn't influence the other content or the build system.
 - Product-specific profiles (PSPs s.a.
 Firefox STIG, Ubuntu CIS, …) and respective control files - make it easy for SMEs that only want to assign rules to profiles without going into details.
 - Shared resources
   - Product-independent profiles (PIPs s.a.
 ANSSI, HIPAA, PCI-DSS, …) and respective control files - ensure that PIP development benefits the whole community instead of cluttering the content with “if product in [...]”.
   - Build system - decisions upon architecture of the build system impact build time, project capabilities, and can also move maintenance costs.
-  - Test-related code - ensure that tests have the greatest coverage as possible, but that don’t waste time and don’t suffer from false positives.
+  - Test-related code - ensure that tests have the greatest coverage as possible, but that don't waste time and don't suffer from false positives.
   - Other - rules only loosely coupled to products, templates, CPEs etc. Same principles that apply to PIPs apply for the shared content as well.
 - Organization administration - ability to grant and remove rights, create and delete repositories etc.